"Stolen Prey" tops bestsellers list

-NEW YORK "Stolen Prey" jumped straight to the top of Publishers Weekly best-sellers list on Thursday.
+NEW YORK, May 24 "Stolen Prey" jumped straight to the top of Publishers Weekly best-sellers list on Thursday.

 The list is compiled from data from independent and chain bookstores, book wholesalers and independent distributors nationwide.